aporeto-inc/gaia/doc/documentation.md

 ##### `DELETE /useraccesspolicies/:id`

-Deletes the UserAccessPolicy with the given ID.
+Deletes the policy with the given ID.

 Parameters: